RBasayev/docker-zendphp/README.md

 If you can commit into this repository - yes, it's for you.
 Otherwise, most likely not.

+# Tags

+`:edge` = `:centos8-php80` - CentOS 8 with PHP 8.0

+`:latest` = `:ubuntu20-php74` - Ubuntu 20.04 with PHP 7.4

+`:centos8-php74` - CentOS 8 with PHP 7.4

+`:centos7-php74` - CentOS 7 with PHP 7.4

+Yes, PHP 7.4 is not the latest of PHP, but it seems to be the latest stable with zendPHP - I couldn't figure out how to install packages for building extensions on Ubuntu.
+In addition to that, we're still waiting for some big PHP projects to confirm the compatibility with PHP8.
+That's why the only PHP8 tag here is called __:edge__ (take, cut self, bleed, don't complain).

 # General Description

 To simply run a zendPHP container: